-Our Mission: The mission of Texas CASA is to support local CASA volunteer advocacy programs and to advocate for effective public policy for children in the child protection system.
+The mission of Texas CASA is to support local CASA volunteer advocacy programs and to advocate for effective public policy for children in the child protection system.

 Texas CASA is an inclusive, welcoming and affirming organization; and we are committed to our goal of ensuring the highest quality advocacy possible for all children in the child protection system.
 We are an equal opportunity employer and do not discriminate against any individual, employee or applicant on the basis of race, national origin, color, creed, sex, age, pregnancy, sexual orientation, gender identity, gender expression, disability, or veteran or citizenship status.

-Texas CASA is honored to have received the Human Rights Campaign Foundation All Children – All Families (ACAF) Seal of Recognition!
-We are proud to be one of the first two organizations in Texas to receive this seal, as a disproportionately high number of LGBT youth are in the child welfare system, many having been abandoned by their families due to their sexual orientation, gender identity or gender expression.
-This recognition directly reflects Texas CASA’s continuing efforts to achieve a safe and positive future for all Texas children and youth.
+Texas CASA first received the Human Rights Campaign Foundation All Children – All Families (ACAF) Seal of Recognition in 2016, becoming one of the first two organizations in Texas to receive this honor.
+This seal is awarded to child welfare organizations that demonstrate a commitment to supporting and serving LGBTQ children and youth in care and directly reflects Texas CASA’s continuing efforts to achieve a safe and positive future for all Texas children and youth.